“In your music countless people find a reverence and solace they can find nowhere else. Thank you again for creating it and sharing with us.”

 “I am glad that your foul mood gets me cool shit.
 I hope you sent me a sticker, as it will more than likely end up on my Smaj’s little shit box truck.
 I installed what I like to call a ‘Give a fuck switch’ a couple of years ago.
 I got pretty close to rock bottom and just stopped giving a fuck, about anything at all.
 Then I realized that in order to get by in the circles that I reside in, you have to give a fuck, but only when it matters.
 I still don't give a fuck for at least an hour a day.
 It’s great to just throw the switch.
 Just another grunt that you helped along.”

-“Your movie Third Phase rocks.
+“Your movie rocks.
 You call your shit the way it is and you break shit down to the reality it is.
 So many people in life are so afraid to be real.”

 “I cried when I heard the song “Waiting For You.”
 I think I could picture Shane listening to it and feel every emotion he felt.
 So many songs seem to remind me of Shane.
 He called me up one day and told me about this great musician who was a Marine and sang about how he felt in life.
 He told me about the funny videos and how this musician’s music really inspired him.
 Thank you for sharing your music with me and how Shane was involved in your life.”

 “I went to MS recently and there were a bunch of grunts that guard a nuke Submarine base nearby.
-I heard them saying quotes from Hot Chow, and I asked, ‘Have you been through the schoolhouse?’
-They said ‘No,’ they've just had a copy of Hot Chow and 3rd Phase in their TV lounge forever.
-No one knew who you were or what the significance of the movies were until I explained it.”
+I heard them saying quotes from your videos, and I asked, ‘Have you been through the schoolhouse?’
+They said ‘No,’ they've just had a copy of the videos in their TV lounge forever.

 “Your music, at times, has been what’s held me together.”

 “Your music illustrates universal truths of military life; mid-level NCOs eating the shit that rolls downhill from ass-kissing SNCOs and fucking self-serving, goat-fucking zeros, more concerned with how things look, or whether shit is PC, than busting ass to accomplish the mission and developing ‘esprit de corps’ of the troops.
-I also thoroughly enjoyed your deranged movies 3rd Phase and Hot Chow.
+I also thoroughly enjoyed your deranged videos.
 I'm happy to see someone other than myself who can appreciate the occasional necessity to pull down their pants and show a little ass for humor even if we do have ‘Small Coxia.’
-The fukin' no-talent, touch-feely, we-are-the-world, asexual performers you interviewed in 3rd Phase had me spewing protein drink all over my nuts, laughing at 0030hrs.
+The fukin' no-talent, touch-feely, we-are-the-world, performers you interviewed had me spewing protein drink all over my nuts, laughing at 0030hrs.
 Almost woke the baby and wife.
-Like your buddy in the film, I'm now gay after watching those shitbirds.
 I'm a fan for life.”

 “I’m on my second consecutive vacation to Iraq.
 Your songs keep my spirits high when the big Green Weenie attacks.
 I never heard your CD until someone, don’t ask me how, scored one over here.
 You have at least a rifle platoon of new fans.”